As many as 70 percent are prescribed at least one medication. The phrase “pill culture” has been coined to describe this epidemic.

-Many of these options are quite effective for most people, whether in conjunction to their current medication regimen, or independently.
+Many of these options are quite effective for most people, whether in conjunction with their current medication regimen or independently.
 Keep in mind the importance of consulting with your physician before discontinuing any medication.

 Massage therapy is an effective natural pain management technique.
 It has been used for thousands of years, and there is currently around 80 massage therapy styles.
 Patients suffering from osteoarthritis, fibromyalgia, tension headaches, neck or back pain will find a massage to be extremely beneficial to their conditions.
 Massages provide a deeper benefit in pain management apart from giving you pleasure.

 Massage therapy can boost the levels of serotonin and endorphins in the body.
 Elevated levels of these chemicals reduce the feeling of pain and help to regulate mood.
 These therapies also have proven to be of special help to those who have had recent surgeries.
 Anxiety and stress are major issues for patients after surgery; massage can assist in controlling these emotions to make the patients feel better.

 Most importantly, pain can also be reduced rather significantly as a result of massage therapy.
 It can be used to achieve relief from symptoms, to heal injuries, to help with certain health conditions, and promote overall wellness.